clirdlf/ndsa.org/meetings.md

 ## Digital Preservation 2016: "Building Communities of Practice"
 Mark your calendars for November 9-10, 2016!

+**We are very pleased to announce [the full program](https://www.conftool.pro/dlf2016/index.php?page=browseSessions&presentations=show&form_tracks=2) for Digital Preservation 2016!</strong>** ([Browse the programs](https://www.conftool.pro/dlf2016/sessions.php) for the 2016 DLF Forum and Liberal Arts Colleges Pre-Conference here as well.)

 [Registration](https://www.conftool.pro/dlf2016/) is open now, and we hope to see you in Milwaukee, just after the closing of the [2016 DLF Forum](https://www.diglib.org/forums/2016forum/)!

 This year's conference will be the first organized in partnership with our new host organization, the [Digital Library Federation](https://diglib.org/) (DLF). *Digital Preservation* is the major meeting of the NDSA—open to [NDSA members](http://ndsa.diglib.org/members-list/) and non-members alike—focusing on tools, techniques, theories and methodologies for digital stewardship and preservation, data curation, the content lifecycle, and related issues.